raspberrypi/raspiraw/README.md

 	      2 3302
 	$

-This shows that majority of frame deltas are 1651us, and that two frame skips happened during recording.
+This shows that majority of frame deltas are 1651us, which corresponds to 1000000/1651=605.7fps.
-Frame skip indices can be easily determined by:
+Two frame skips happened during recording, and their indices can be easily determined by:

 	$ grep "^3" /dev/shm/out.-001.raw
 	3302,2,14461261624